ibexa/documentation-user/docs/content_management/translate_content.md

 If the translations management feature [is installed and properly configured]([[= developer_doc =]]/multisite/languages/translations_management) in your system, the set of features available for content translation changes:

 - Application administrators can [define language pairs]([[= developer_doc =]]/multisite/languages/translations_management/#define-language-pairs) and assign [translation providers]([[= developer_doc =]]/multisite/languages/translations_management/#configure-translation-providers) to them.
 - Content editors get a redesigned translation interface called side-by-side translation view.
-If at least one automated translation provider is configured, editors can use them to machine-translate content.
+If at least one automated translation provider is configured, editors can use it here to machine-translate content.

 ### Side-by-side translation view